Neglected tropical diseases: Leishmaniasis

 The three forms of leishmaniasis, a protozoal disease, are visceral (Kala-azar), cutaneous, and mucocutaneous.
 There are an estimated 12 million people infected.
 It is fatal if untreated, and 20,000 deaths from visceral leishmaniasis occur annually.
-It is a vector-borne disease that is caused by the bite of sandflies.
+It is a vector-borne disease caused by the bite of sandflies.
 At least 90 percent of visceral leishmaniasis occurs in Bangladesh, Brazil, Ethiopia, India, South Sudan, and Sudan.
 Cutaneous leishmaniasis occurs in Afghanistan, Algeria, Brazil, Colombia, Iran, Pakistan, Peru, Saudi Arabia, and Syria.
 Around 90 percent of mucocutaneous leishmaniasis occurs in Bolivia, Brazil, and Peru.

-The only method of prevention is a vaccine that is under development and prevention of sandfly bites.
-Diagnosis can be made by identifying clinical signs, serological tests, or parasitological tests.
+A vaccine is under development to prevent leishmaniasis.
+The only other method of prevention is avoidance of sandfly bites.
+Diagnosis can be made by clinical signs, serological tests, or parasitological tests.
 Leishmaniasis can be treated with expensive medications.

 Leprosy

 According to recent figures from the WHO, 208,619 new cases of leprosy were reported in 2018 from 127 countries.
-It is most prevalent in India (69% of cases), Brazil, Indonesia, Nigeria, the Democratic Republic of the Congo, Madagascar, and East Africa, from Mozambique to Ethiopia, with the highest relative incidence in India, Brazil, and Nepal.
+It is most prevalent in India (69% of cases), Brazil, Indonesia, Nigeria, the Democratic Republic of the Congo, Madagascar, and East Africa from Mozambique to Ethiopia, with the highest relative incidence in India, Brazil, and Nepal.
 There are one to two million individuals currently disabled or disfigured due to past or present leprosy.
 It is caused by bacteria and transmitted through droplets from the mouth and nose of infected individuals.

 Leprosy causes disfigurement and physical disabilities if untreated.
 It is curable if treated early.
 Treatment requires multidrug therapy.
 The BCG vaccine has some preventative effect against leprosy.
 Leprosy has a 5–20 year incubation period, and the symptoms are damage to the skin, nerves, eyes, and limbs.

 Lymphatic filariasis

 Lymphatic filariasis is also known as elephantiasis.
 There are approximately 120 million individuals infected and 40 million with deformities.
-Approximately two-thirds of cases are in Southwest Asia and one-third in Africa.
-Lymphatic filariasis is rarely fatal.
-Lymphatic filariasis has lifelong implications, such as lymphoedema of the limbs, genital disease, and painful recurrent attacks.
-Most people are asymptomatic, but have lymphatic damage.
+Approximately two-thirds of cases are in Southwest Asia, and one-third are in Africa.
+Lymphatic filariasis is rarely fatal but has lifelong implications, such as lymphoedema of the limbs, genital disease, and painful recurrent attacks.
+Most people are asymptomatic but have lymphatic damage.
 Up to 40 percent of infected individuals have kidney damage.
 It is a vector-borne disease, caused by nematode worms that are transmitted by mosquitoes.

 It can be treated with cost-effective antihelminthic treatments, and washing skin can slow or even reverse damage.
 It is diagnosed with a finger-prick blood test.